-Cost-effectiveness #2: Staff time savings Though the cost of vacancy days to the agency due to lost revenue was below the benchmark, the number of vacancy days was higher than the benchmark.
+Cost-effectiveness #1: Agency cost savings and Cost-effectiveness #2: Staff time savings Though the cost of vacancy days to the agency due to lost revenue was below the benchmark, the number of vacancy days was higher than the benchmark.
 As mentioned in Section II(B): Leasing information, staffing shortages in property management and maintenance contributed to longer than normal vacate times.
 Leasing was also delayed at certain buildings due to fire and infestation.